Ontotext-AD/reconciliation/documentation/README.md

 ### Reconciliation

-The reconciliation is handled by the `Reconciliation Service` as it is the service that provides the API.
+The reconciliation is handled by the `Reconciliation Service` (Reconciliator) as it is the service that provides the API.
 It is a [Spring Boot](https://spring.io/projects/spring-boot) application, which exposes the different reconciliation endpoints via REST API.

 The application is designed to support and serve multiple reconciliation endpoints, based on the type of the entities that are reconciled.